 - Average execution time per query type in milliseconds

 - Query failures: The number of queries with returned results that are not equal to the expected ones

 All the other details about DSB v1, including the queries themselves and the choke points they are based upon, can be found in the Deliverable 5.1.1.

-- Query failures: The number of queries that failed to be executed are measured.
-By failure we mean that the returned results are not those that expected.
+- Query failures: The number of queries that failed to execute.

 - Throughput (in queries per second): The execution rate per second for all queries.

 - Initial version ingestion speed (in triples per second): The total triples that can be loaded per second for the dataset’s initial version.

 - Applied changes speed (in triples per second): The average number of changes that can be stored by the benchmarked system per second after the loading of all new versions.